From her early teens Garlinda spent many hours watching her father, the photographer George Llewellyn, in the dark room.

-She didn’t actually pick up a camera herself until her twenties, but since then it has been her work and absorbing focus bringing great pleasure to family, friends, clients and collectors, as well as generating funds for the many charities she supports.
+She didn’t actually pick up a camera herself until her twenties.
+Since then it has been her work and absorbing focus bringing great pleasure to family, friends, clients and collectors, as well as generating funds for the many charities she supports.

-In recent years her focus on photographing wild desolate landscapes has helped to build her reputation not only as a highly respected photographer but also as an artist.
+In recent years her focus on photographing wild desolate landscapes has helped to build her reputation as a highly respected photographer and artist.

-Her body of work inspired by a trip to Antarctica in 2012 attracted attention from the likes of Antony Horrowitz:
+Her body of work inspired by a trip to Antarctica in 2012 attracted attention from Antony Horrowitz:

 “I think her work is extraordinary.
 She manages to capture the very essence of Antarctica as I experienced it, yet makes it her own.
 A tiny bird snatched out of snowstorm, a crabeater seal clinging for life on a diminishing square of ice … she photographs life where there should be none and almost effortlessly recreates the eternal drama.
 Once again, I am in awe.”

 And Robin Woodhead CEO of Sotheby’s:

 "Work of outstanding quality and impact ... a photographic eye that deserves the broadest acknowledgement ... an emotive connection to each one of her subjects delivered with superb technical ability."

 In 2016 she visited Iceland and in 2017 Patagonia and Atacama.
 The result is a stunning body of work exhibited at a show title Signs of Life.

 The works on show reflect the instinctive approach that Garlinda takes to her photography; images that powerfully convey the monumental, primitive and often desolate nature of these landscapes and how they either dwarf or obliterate, or sometimes mimic, signs of human existence.